Coronation of the British monarch

-The coronation of the monarch of the United Kingdom is a ceremony (specifically, initiation rite) in which they are formally invested with regalia and crowned at Westminster Abbey.
-It corresponds to the coronations that formerly took place in other European monarchies, all of which have abandoned coronations in favour of inauguration or enthronement ceremonies.
-A coronation is a symbolic formality and does not signify the official beginning of the monarch's reign; de jure and de facto their reign commences from the moment of the preceding monarch's death, maintaining the legal continuity of the monarchy.
+The coronation of the monarch of the United Kingdom is an initiation ceremony in which they are formally invested with regalia and crowned at Westminster Abbey.
+It corresponds to the coronations that formerly took place in other European monarchies, which have all abandoned coronations in favour of inauguration or enthronement ceremonies.
+A coronation is a symbolic formality and does not signify the official beginning of the monarch's reign; de jure and de facto his or her reign commences from the moment of the preceding monarch's death or abdication, maintaining legal continuity of the monarchy.

-The coronation usually takes place several months after the death of the previous monarch, as it is considered a joyous occasion that would be inappropriate while mourning continues.
-This interval also gives the planners enough time to complete the elaborate arrangements required.
-The most recent coronation was that of Queen Elizabeth II on 2 June 1953, more than a year after her accession on 6 February 1952.
-The next coronation is scheduled to take place on 6 May 2023, to crown King Charles III and Queen Camilla.
+The coronation usually takes place several months after the death of the monarch's predecessor, as it is considered a joyous occasion that would be inappropriate while mourning continues.
+This interval also gives planners enough time to complete the required elaborate arrangements.
+The most recent coronation took place on 6 May 2023 to crown King Charles III and Queen Camilla.

 The ceremony is performed by the archbishop of Canterbury, the most senior cleric in the Church of England, of which the monarch is supreme governor.
-Other clergy and members of the British nobility also have roles; most participants in the ceremony are required to wear ceremonial uniforms or robes and coronets.
-Many other government officials and guests attend, including representatives of other countries.
+Other clergy and members of the British nobility traditionally have roles as well.
+Most participants wear ceremonial uniforms or robes, and before the most recent coronation, some wore coronets.
+Many government officials and guests attend, including representatives of other countries.

-The essential elements of the coronation have remained largely unchanged for the past thousand years.
+The essential elements of the coronation have remained largely unchanged for the past 1,000 years.
 The sovereign is first presented to, and acclaimed by, the people.
 The sovereign then swears an oath to uphold the law and the Church.
 Following that, the monarch is anointed with holy oil, invested with regalia, and crowned, before receiving the homage of their subjects.
 Consorts of kings are then anointed and crowned as queens.
-The service ends with a closing procession, and since the 20th century it has been traditional for the royal family to appear later on the balcony of Buckingham Palace, before attending a banquet there.
+The service ends with a closing procession, and since the 20th century it has been traditional for the royal family to appear later on the balcony of Buckingham Palace to greet crowds and watch a flypast.